The conformal Killing spinor initial data equations: Background

-The conformal Einstein field equations are a conformal formulation of the Einstein field equations.
-In other words, given a spacetime $(\tilde{\mathcal{M}},\tilde{\bmg})$ satisfying the Einstein field equations, the conformal Einstein field equations encode a system of differential conditions for the curvature and concomitants of the conformal factor associated with $(\mathcal{M},\bmg)$ where $\bmg=\Xi^2\tilde{\bmg}$.
-The key property of these equations is that they are regular even at the conformal boundary $\mathscr{I}$, where $\Xi=0$.
-This formulation of the conformal Einstein field equations was first given in \cite{Fri81a} ---see also \cite{CFEbook} for a comprehensive discussion.
+The conformal Einstein field equations (CFEs), first given in \cite{Fri81a}, are a conformal reformulation of the Einstein field equations.
+In other words, given a spacetime $(\tilde{\mathcal{M}},\tilde{\bmg})$ satisfying the Einstein field equations, the CFEs encode a system of implied differential conditions for the curvature and concomitants of the conformal factor associated with $(\mathcal{M},\bmg)$ where $\bmg=\Xi^2\tilde{\bmg}$.
+As mentioned in the introduction, the key property of these equations is that they are regular even at null infinity $\mathscr{I}$, where $\Xi=0$ ---see also \cite{CFEbook} for a comprehensive discussion.

-The metric version of the standard vacuum conformal Einstein field equations are encoded in the following zero-quantities ---see \cite{Fri81a,Fri81b,Fri82,Fri83}:
+The so-called ``metric" version of the standard vacuum conformal Einstein field equations are encoded in the following zero-quantities ---see \cite{Fri81a,Fri81b,Fri82,Fri83}:

 where $\Xi$ is the conformal factor, $L_{ab}$ is the Schouten tensor, defined in terms of the Ricci tensor $R_{ab}$ and the Ricci scalar $R$ via

 $s$ is the so-called \emph{Friedrich scalar} defined as

 and $d^{a}{}_{bcd}$ denotes the \emph{rescaled Weyl tensor}, defined as